philsav/PC-Test/README.md

      <li>It is requesting information from a Custom post type called 'disney'.</li>
      <li>The post status should be 'published', it will display 5 posts per page, and will be ordered by the post title.</li>
      <li>It further filters these posts only to display terms from two categories 'moveis' AND 'series.</li>
      <li>Not all movies or series will display only movie posts that contain the slugs 'el-gato-con-botas' OR 'blanca-nieves'.
-Series are filtered via an id to show only these four series posts 20,21,30,31.</li>
+Series are filtered via an id to show only these four series posts with id 20,21,30,31.</li>
      <li>There is also additional filtering done via two custom field properties 'year' and 'available'.
 Only posts with the 'year' value of '2000' OR 'available' value of '0' will display.</li>
    </ul>